-The girls would always associate their trips to Scotland with cheese scones and so they’d ask to have them occasionally at home for a special treats (in between the macarons, the financiers, éclairs and tarts, les pauvres!).
-However, living in France, they’re not one of the treats you’ll find in Parisian bakeries.
+The girls would always associate their trips to Scotland with cheese scones and so they’d ask to have them occasionally at home for a special treats (in between the macarons, tuiles, éclairs and tarts, les pauvres!).
+However, living in France, cheese scones are not one of the treats you’ll find in Parisian bakeries.

 As a result, I make cheese scones at home, as they are – surprisingly – so quick and easy to make.

-My idea of a perfect cheese scone is that it’s light, high and fluffy.
+My idea of a good cheese scone is that it’s light, high and fluffy.
 I started off many years ago using the classic recipe in the Be-Ro Flour Cookbook.
-Now, over the years I have used this slightly adapted recipe which ensures that they have a lovely height.
+Now, over the years I have used this slightly adapted recipe which ensures they have a lovely height.
 I also prefer using plain flour for the recipe, so I can control how much baking powder goes in.
 This scone recipe also includes an egg.

-There are THREE SECRETS to high rise fluffy scones:
+There are THREE TRICKS to high rise fluffy scones:

 - Don’t be shy on the baking powder.
 Even if using self-raising flour, add a teaspoon;

 - Scone dough should be wet.
 It’s messy but I assure you, it works.
 Too dry makes them crumbly; and

 - Don’t work the dough too much – including not rolling it out too flat.
 Keep it quite thick, cutting them with a scone or cookie cutter.